idispatch75/mythic-gme-adventures/docs/user_manual.md

 and save the Adventure's online version to update its save date and make it the most current.
 Then you can re-enable the local storage.

-## Global Settings

-- *Allow to roll "Choose" in the Characters and Threads lists*
-  In Mythic rules, when you roll on a List,
-	you may end up rolling an entry that does not have a thread or character, in which case you have to Choose an item yourself.
-	If you don't want to have to choose and always want to roll a valid entry, then uncheck this setting.

-## Roll Log

-You can copy to the clipboard the result of a Meaning Table roll by pressing the roll result at least 1 second.
-This is available in the Roll log and in the bottom sheet displayed when rolling on smartphones.

 ## Custom Meaning Tables

 All the Meaning Tables from the book are available in English and embedded in the application.